-The Bylaws of the club are located in Appendix A on page 35.
+The Bylaws of the club are located on page 36.

 MARY KINTZ BEVEVINO LIBRARY

 The library is an important part of your academic life.
 Misericordia University's library contains an excellent collection of professional, cultural and recreational literature.
 Computer Services/Assistance is also available through the CHSE Library liaison.